HesselM/rpicross_notes/README.md

 This repository is a personal guide to setup a cross compilation environment to compile OpenCV and ROS programs for a Raspberry Pi.
 It contains details on how to setup a VirtualBox, configure SSH / X-server / network settings, how to sync syncing / back up files to the Raspberry Pi and of course how to compile and install OpenCV and ROS.
 Experience with VirtualBox, C, Python and the terminal/nano are assumed.
 Usage of external keyboards or monitors for the Raspberry Pi is not required: setup is done via card mounting or SSH.

 At the end of this list you should have:
-- A Virtualbox running Ubuntu Server 16.04 LTS, with:
+- A Virtualbox (VM) running Ubuntu Server 16.04 LTS, with:
   - SSH connectivity from HOST to GUEST and from GUEST to the Raspberry Pi
   - Crosscompilation environment including:
-    - Toolchain /  compilers to compile for the Raspberry Pi
+    - Toolchain /  compilers to compile for the Raspberry Pi (zero)
     - Userland libraries (GPU support for the Raspberry Pi)
-    - OpenCV with additional modules and library support such as GTK+
+    - OpenCV 3.2 with additional modules, library support such as GTK+ and Python bindings
+    - ROS-comm with Python bindings
-    - Synchronisation tools to update the Raspberry Pi with our compiled libraries.
+    - Synchronisation tools to update the Raspberry Pi with the (cross) compiled libraries.
+  - Native environment supporting:
-  - ROS Master environment [TODO]
+    - ROS with Python bindings
+    - OpenCV 3.2 with Python bindings
-- A Raspberry Pi running Jessie Lite, including
+- A Raspberry Pi (zero) (RPi) running Jessie Lite, including
-  - X-Server
   - OpenCV with Python Bindings
+  - ROS-comm with Python Bindings
   - Running PiCamera
   - i2c and a Real Time Clock (RTC)
-  - ROS and autoset sccript to connect with an external ROS-Master.
-[TODO]
+- A VM able to run `roscore` to which the Raspberry Pi (RPi) can connect as a node.

 Before the required steps are explained, some disclaimers: